BloomTech-Labs/Labs25-SaverLife-TeamA-be/pull_request_template.md

 ## Reviewers
 - Each pull request should include a minimum of 2 reviewers
 - Reviewers should comment a minimum of 2 constructive sentences
+- Last reviewer should merge if everyone has approved changes